waypost-io/waypost-manager/README.md

 ```

 ## Endpoint: PUT api/experiments/:id
 Request body should contain all updated fields and their new values.
-Example:
+Can use this to end the experiment (set the date_ended), or to update other fields like duration, name, etc. Example:
 ```
 {
   "duration": 30,